Nurture students’ interest in exploring STEM and equip them with the life-long learning capabilities for discovering the nature.

 - We are committed to increase the STEM-related hardware and visual elements in the school to enhance students' creativity and enable them to experience the connection between STEM and daily life.
 The latest projects include the STEM HOUSE , IN CUBE in the new wing and the solar power system on the rooftop of the old wing.

-- In order to make better use of the new hardware and further improve the curriculum, we have participated in the Quality Education Fund thematic network project - "Little Spark, Make it Great" STEMaker Center this school year.
+- In order to make better use of the new hardware and further improve the curriculum, we have participated in the Quality Education Fund thematic network project - "Little Spark, Make it Great" STEMaker Center in recent years.
 The project is coordinated by Yan Chai Hospital Lan Chi Pat Memorial Secondary School, which is one of the early pioneers in STEM education.

 Introduction to the thematic network plan